 To complement the core curriculum, students are also required to take two elective courses.
 (Note: IMS students who are not in the MMS Program are required to only take one elective.)
 The College's Electives Program is an integral part of the curriculum where students are able to exercise the "freedom of choice" and take courses that augment research efforts for their master's paper or take a course that hits upon a specific area of interest.
-The array of elective topics enables students to target specific intellectual interests and choose from a wide variety of topics.
-Electives are taught by assigned CSC faculty, Marine Corps University chaired professors, and adjunct faculty that offer curricula that aligns with the CSC academic mission.
-In keeping with the College's rigorous academic standards, all electives are seminarbased and taught at the graduate level.
+The electives program brings together specialized classes that are drawn from War Studies, Security Studies, Leadership, and Warfighting courses.
+The array of elective topics enables students to target specific intellectual interests.
+The slate of electives includes a wide variety of topics that range from the war studies in the mid-nineteenth century to stability operations and military ethics.
+Electives are taught by War Studies, Security Studies and Military faculty, adjunct faculty, and other Marine Corps University chaired professors.
+In keeping with the College's rigorous academic standards, all electives are seminar-based and taught at the graduate level.